eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-kafka2.md

 This property may have different formats:

 * `topic`: Contains a Kafka topic - a partition will be assigned in a round-robin fashion.
-* `topic/key`: Contains a Kafka topic and a key - a partition will be chosen using a hash of the key.
+* `topic/key`: Contains a Kafka topic and a key - Kafka ensures that messages with the same key end up in the same partition.
 * `topic#partitionNumber`: Contains a Kafka topic and a specific partition number - that partition will be used when sending records.

 The target address may contain placeholders; see